Tips for Baking at High Altitude

 A common high altitude baking tip is to decrease leavening agents in recipes.
 There is truth in this tip, because baked goods rise faster at high altitude due to the lower air pressure.
 So, I believe whoever came up with this idea was thinking that by decreasing the leavening, it would slow the rise of the baked goods.
 Because when there is no leavening in baked goods, they do not rise.

 It’s a nice theory, and I see where they’re coming from here.
 But, if you decrease leavening in a cake recipe, then that cake won’t rise as much.
-What happens when a cake doesn’t rise as much?
-It becomes dense.
+But, when a cake doesn't rise as much as it should, it can be dense.
 And that changes the texture of the cake, making it less fluffy and less cake-like.
-While this may work for some recipes such as cookies or brownies, and you may not notice the difference, it doesn’t work for every recipe.

 You Should Increase Leavening